Educational institutions and study programmes

 - accreditation of teacher training programmes.

-On the website of the NUC, you can find an overview of accredited bachelor’s and master’s degrees and PhDs:
+On the website of the NUC, you can find an overview of accredited bachelor’s programmes.

 On the website of the NBTE you can find overviews of accredited study programmes from TVET institutions.